 You will need the following ingredients to create these magnificent cookies:

 - 4 ounces/113 grams butter (room-temperature)

 - 1/4 teaspoon orange extract (or vanilla extract)

 - 1 cup/125 grams flour (all-purpose)

 - 1/2 cup marmalade (or jam―raspberry, red currant, plum or apricot)

 Use Proper Cookie Cutters

-First thing is first, when making your Linzer cookies you want to make sure that you have the proper cookie cutters.
-There are special Linzer cookie cutters out there that come in two sizes - small for the inner cookie cutter and larger for the outer cookie cutter - that allow you create special designs for your holiday.
+First thing is first when making the Linzer cookies you want to make sure that you have the proper cookie cutters.
+There are special Linzer cookie cutters out there that come in two sizes - small for the inner cookie cutter and larger for the outer cookie cutter - that allow you to create special designs for your holiday.

 03 of 08